Tams3d/T3D-GN-Presets/README.md

   - Added `Development` Branch
   - Branches are allocated based on usability and developments.
     * [Master](https://github.com/Tams3d/T3D-GN-Presets/tree/Master) - New Releases with major changes and added Support.
-    * [LTS]() - Long Term Support Based on Blender LTS Releases and production-ready. (:warning: Work-In-Process)
+    * [LTS]() - Long-Term Support Based on Blender LTS Releases and production-ready. (:warning: Work-In-Process)
-    * [Experimental](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) - Most Frequent Updates, have the latest features and while there might be bug fixes too, they are unstable.
+    * [Experimental](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) - Most Frequent Updates have the latest features and while there might be bug fixes too, they are unstable.
-    * [Developement](https://github.com/Tams3d/T3D-GN-Presets/tree/Development) - Contains Incomplete codes, To-do works, preview checks.
+    * [Development](https://github.com/Tams3d/T3D-GN-Presets/tree/Development) - Contains Incomplete codes, To-do works and preview checks.
 (Not Intended For Public Use, Strictly Only for Developers)
    - Commits with completed changes will be moved from the `Development` Branch to the `Experimental` Branch after Verification.
    - `Experimental` Branch has upcoming developments which are expected to come in the `Master`
    - Commits for `LTS` should be labelled and tested intensively to avoid conflicts.
 These Commits are allowed to be Developed in `LTS` Branch via Pull requests.